East Mississippi Community College logo

 2008

-The State College Board approved an Associate Degree Nursing Program at EMCC's Golden Triangle campus.
+State College Board approved an Associate Degree Nursing Program at the Golden Triangle campus.

 2009

-EMCC's tuition guarantee program expanded district-wide to include students from six counties.
+EMCC's tuition guarantee program expanded to become district-wide across six counties.

 2013

-Lion Hills Center re-opened as an EMCC extension campus after renovations.
+Lion Hills Center, an extension campus, re-opened after renovations.

 Find Scholarships at East Mississippi Community College